mdrijwan/fyp/readme.md

 This is a client-server based programme, therefore, you have to run it with  software like Xampp

-* Please Extract the Zip File
+* Please Extract the Zip File (`fyp.rar) or clone the repo.
-* Get a Xampp Software and add the extracted zip file to you HTDOCS folder
+* Get a Xampp Software and add the extracted zip file to you `htdocs` folder

 ## Database Configuration